cosmos72/hyperluminal-mem/README.md

 As of February 2014, Hyperluminal-DB is being written by Massimiliano Ghilardi and it is considered by the author to be in BETA status.

-The serialization/deserialization library is in BETA status, i.e. usable but not yet polished nor thoroughly tested.
+The serialization/deserialization library is usable, tested and documented, but it may still contain some rough edges or minor bugs.

 On the other hand, the memory-mapped database (built on top of the serialization library) is in the early-implementation stage, not yet ready for general use.